US Aviation Chief Says Boeing 737 MAX Wont Be Recertified Until 2020 - UrduPoint

 US Aviation Chief Says Boeing 737 MAX Won't Be Recertified Until 2020

-The Boeing 737 MAX, which has been grounded since March following two deadly crashes, won't be cleared to fly until 2020, the head of the Federal Aviation Administration said Wednesday
+Boeing's 737 MAX aircraft, which has been grounded since March following two deadly crashes, will not be cleared to fly until 2020, the top US regulator said Wednesday

-FAA chief Steve Dickson told CNBC the agency's process for approving the MAX resumption still has 10 or 11 milestones, including a certification flight and a public comment period.
+Federal Aviation Administration chief Steve Dickson told CNBC the process for approving the MAX's return to the skies still has 10 or 11 milestones left to complete, including a certification flight and a public comment period.

 "If you just do the math, it's going to extend into 2020," Dickson said.